-Orange bars should be stored in the fridge if you have intentions of eating them within 3 days, but any storage longer than that should be done in the freezer.
+Orange bars should be stored in the fridge if you have intentions of eating them within a week, but any storage longer than that should be done in the freezer.
 They can last in the freezer for up to 4 months if sealed in an airtight container or well wrapped.

 - Easy Orange Sherbet